Over- VS under packaging: what is the optimal barrier for the packaging of your food products?

-Research partners: LFMFP (UGent), nutriFOODchem ( UGent), CPMT ( UGent), LLT ( KU Leuven), BVI, Verpakkingscentrum ( UHasselt)
+Pack4Food, LFMFP (UGent), nutriFOODchem (UGent), CPMT (UGent), LLT (KU Leuven), BVI, Verpakkingscentrum (UHasselt)

-"OptiBarrier" is a VIS-trajectory that has started on 1st of October 2015.
+"OptiBarrier" is a VIS-trajectory started at the1st of October 2015 until the 30th of September 2019.
 A VIS-trajectory is a IWT Subsidized Flemish Innovation Partnership which aims to deal with specific challenges of a group of companies through innovation .
 A VIS-trajectory focuses primarily on Flemish companies, but is also open to collaboration with companies outside Flanders.
 OptiBarrier consists of three specific research work packages on the central issue: over- vs. underpackaging, supported by two extensive work packages dealing with dissemination and implementation of the results within the participating companies.

 In the first part of the OptiBarrier project, a review of the role of packaging as gas barrier is done.
 Often, foodstuffs are packed under modified atmosphere (MAP), but with a barrier which is often way larger than the necessary for the desired shelf life.
 On the other hand, there are foods that when provided with a higher oxygen barrier would have a longer shelf life.
-This work package will look at the gas barrier of mono- vs. multi-layer materials, and it will also evaluate the impact of the thickness of barrier layers.
-The effect of storage temperature will be also evaluated.
-Unlike previously done, in OPTIBARRIER project foods instead of simulants will be used (e.g. cooked ham, cheese, ready-to-eat meals, ...).
+This work package looks at the gas barrier of mono- vs. multi-layer materials, and it also evaluates the impact of the thickness of barrier layers.
+The effect of storage temperature is also evaluated.
+Unlike previously done, in OPTIBARRIER project foods instead of simulants are used (e.g. cooked ham, cheese, ready-to-eat meals, ...).
 This has the advantage of providing results which are immediately implementable by the participating companies.

-The second part of the OptiBarrier project will review the role of packaging as light barrier.
+The second part of the OptiBarrier project reviews the role of packaging as light barrier.
 Many food products are sensitive to light, especially when there is still residual oxygen present.
 Obviously, there is a great interaction with the previous work package on gas barrier.
-In this work package, the effect of the type of light (UV - visible), the intensity of the light and the type of packaging material on the quality of different foodstuffs will be studied.
-Foods with different light-sensitive components will be investigated (pâté, cooked ham, mashed potatoes, gravy, ...).
+In this work package, the effect of the type of light (UV - visible), the intensity of the light and the type of packaging material on the quality of different foodstuffs is studied.
+Foods with different light-sensitive components are investigated (pâté, cooked ham, mashed potatoes, gravy, ...).
 This work package focuses especially on the evaluation of the interaction between the dynamic O2 concentration and the type / intensity of the light which will lead to concrete implementable knowledge for the participating companies facilitating their choice of the optimal packaging concept for foods where discoloration and oxidation is an issue.

-The third part of the OptiBarrier project will review the role of a functional barrier against migration of, among others, mineral oils and ink components from packaging into food.
-In this work package the main migrant components will be identified and the efficiency of different barrier layers and coatings against these migrants are evaluated.
-Various functional barrier strategies will be developed and evaluated.
+The third part of the OptiBarrier project reviews the role of a functional barrier against migration of, among others, mineral oils and ink components from packaging into food.
+In this work package the main migrant components is identified and the efficiency of different barrier layers and coatings against these migrants is evaluated.
+Various functional barrier strategies are developed and evaluated.
 The aim of this work package is to provide companies with implementable information regarding specific effective functional barriers against specific migrants.

 Practical implementation by the companies